 With annual profits exceeding $50 billion a year, MetLife Insurance is one of the largest insurance providers in the United States.
 To ensure that profit line is met and MetLife’s executives and shareholders are paid significant dividends, MetLife allegedly denies the rightful claims of its policyholders and withholds the benefits they deserve.

-If MetLife denied your long-term disability (LTD) claim, call (800) 995-1212 or get a free legal case review today.
+If MetLife denied your long-term disability (LTD) claim, call Sokolove Law now at (800) 995-1212 for a free legal case review.
 We’ll fight hard to get you everything you’re entitled to.

 Wrongful MetLife Benefits Denials

 Even loyal, long-term policyholders who have been paying regular premiums for years can fall victim to disability insurance denials — whether these denials are valid or not.

 Insurance companies hold a legal duty to their policyholders to act in good faith and fair dealing.
 If your insurance company has failed to uphold this responsibility, you may be able to file a bad faith claim.